apache/incubator-retired-slider/src/site/markdown/slider_specs/application_needs.md

    limitations under the License.
 -->

-# Slider's needs of an application
+# Apache Slider's needs of an application

 Slider installs and runs applications in a YARN cluster -applications that do not need to be written for YARN.